open-traffic-generator/otg-examples/clab/rtbh/README.md

 * `git` - how to install depends on your Linux distro.
 The example above comes with `git` preinstalled.
 * [Docker](https://docs.docker.com/engine/install/), or `sudo apt install docker.io` for Ubuntu 20.04LTS VM example
 * [Containerlab](https://containerlab.dev/install/)
+* Access to the Linux host from your computer over TCP ports 22 (SSH), 8008 (DDoS Protect Dashboard) and 8080 (Graphite topology visualization)

 ## Clone the repository